RoryBecker/CodeRushPlugins/FAQ.md

 Being based in a Git repository, this site can be forked and pull requests made without any special permissions.
 Therefore if anyone reading this has a plugin they would like to add, easily send a pull request containing those additions.

-People could send al sorts of pull requests...
+People could send all sorts of pull requests...

 * Please link to this plugin.
 * I think we need a page which lists all plugin of type X
 * Your typing\spelling is aweful...
 I have fixed this for you. :)